Paddock Rules – Formula SAE Electric

 • A sign is clearly visible stating “High Voltage Work” including the maximum voltage of the system being worked on and the name/contact info of the ESO.

-• At least one team member must not be directly involved in the work conducted on the accumulator but must be there to assist in case of an incident.
+• At least one team member must not be directly involved in the work conducted on the Tractive Battery Pack but must be there to assist in case of an incident.

-Activities on the de-energized tractive system outside the accumulator may be performed in the paddock.
+Activities on the de-energized tractive system outside the Tractive Battery Pack may be performed in the paddock.
 The following procedure must be followed:

 1. Switch off the tractive system master switch and lock out per team procedure.